How HDR Works

 | Adjustment Type | One-time, applies to the whole video | Adjusts for each scene or frame |

-| Flexibility | Limited – doesn’t adapt to changing brightness | Adapts scene-by-scene |
+| Flexibility | Limited – doesn’t adapt to changing contrast of the content | Adapts scene-by-scene |

 | Example Metadata | MaxCLL (Maximum Content Light Level), MaxFALL (Maximum Frame-Average Light Level) | Scene-by-scene tone mapping, color grading adjustments |

-| Supported Formats | HDR10 | Dolby Vision, HDR10+, Advanced HDR by Technicolor (SL-HDR2/3) |
+| Supported Formats | HDR10 | Dolby Vision, HDR10+, Advanced HDR by Technicolor (SL-HDR1/2/3) |

 | Best Use Case | Basic HDR content (streaming, Blu-ray) | High-quality HDR (streaming, premium content) |

-AHDR by Technicolor
+Advanced HDR by Technicolor (AHDR)

 Broadcasters want to support a compelling HDR experience to capable devices but face some challenges.
 Bandwidth constraints can make broadcasting in UHD a challenge, particularly as multiple formats exist with different requirements.
 Broadcasters must also ensure they continue to serve legacy SDR viewers, so must find a way to deliver both formats over a limited pipe.

-Sinclair has opted to use AHDR by Technicolor.
+Sinclair has opted to use AHDR .
 AHDR is not just another HDR format, but a carriage mechanism of HDR10 or HLG with dynamic image improvement.
 It produces a single stream of bandwidth efficient video that is broadcast to all receivers, but contains HDR metadata allowing new HDR displays to see the best visual experience, which ensuring SDR viewers are not left in the cold.

 In AHDR, a camera captures HDR content and down converts it to SDR, while capturing the HDR information as metadata.
 The content is then sent through the broadcast chain as SDR, enabling low bit usage and backwards compatibility with SDR televisions.
 HDR televisions can use the encoded HDR metadata to reconstruct the HDR content.